GatoGraphQL/GatoGraphQL/README.md

 - [Adding Code-Splitting Capabilities To A WordPress Website Through PoP](https://www.smashingmagazine.com/2018/02/code-splitting-wordpress-pop/): How PoP implements code-splitting of JavaScript files
 - [How To Make A Dynamic Website Become Static Through A Content CDN](https://www.smashingmagazine.com/2018/02/dynamic-website-static-content-cdn/): Mechanism implemented for PoP to route dynamic content through a CDN to improve performance
 - [Implementing A Service Worker For Single-Page App WordPress Sites](https://www.smashingmagazine.com/2017/10/service-worker-single-page-application-wordpress-sites/): The strategy behind the creation of the service-worker.js file in PoP (when running under WordPress), which powers its offline-first caching strategy

+## Codebase Migration

+[PoP in PHP](https://github.com/leoloso/PoP-PHP) is currently being migrated to Composer packages.
+We are welcoming first-time contributors to help with the migration: This is a good way to become aquainted with PoP, and we will teach you all there is to know about its architecture.
+[Find out more](https://github.com/leoloso/PoP-PHP#codebase-migration).

 ## 🔥 Become involved!